 Ph 1 abc.
 Classical Mechanics and Electromagnetism.
 9 units (4-0-5); first, second, third terms.
 The first year of a two-year course in introductory classical and modern physics.
 Topics: Newtonian mechanics in Ph 1 a; electricity and magnetism, and special relativity, in Ph 1 b, c.
 Emphasis on physical insight and problem solving.
 Ph 1 b, c is divided into two tracks: the Practical Track emphasizing practical electricity, and the Analytic Track, which teaches and uses methods of multivariable calculus.
 Students enrolled in the Practical Track are encouraged to take Ph 8 bc concurrently.
 Students will be given information helping them to choose a track at the end of fall term.
-Instructors: Hsieh, Martin, Alicea.
+Instructors: Cheung, Hsieh, Refael, Alicea.

 FS/Ph 4.
 Freshman Seminar: Astrophysics and Cosmology with Open Data.
-6 units (3-0-3); first term.
+6 units (3-0-3).
 For course description, see Freshman Seminar.
+Not offered 2019–20.

 Ph 8 bc.
 Experiments in Electromagnetism.
 3 units (0-3-0); second, third terms.
 Prerequisite: Ph 1 a.
 A two-term sequence of experiments that parallel the material of Ph 1 bc.
 It includes measuring the force between wires with a homemade analytical balance, measuring properties of a 1,000-volt spark, and building and studying a radio-wave transmitter and receiver.
 The take-home experiments are constructed from a kit of tools and electronic parts.
 Measurements are compared to theoretical expectations.
 Instructor: Spiropulu.